awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-wafv2-webacl.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Scope`  <a name="cfn-wafv2-webacl-scope"></a>
-Specifies whether this is for an AWS CloudFront distribution or for a regional application\.
+Specifies whether this is for an Amazon CloudFront distribution or for a regional application\.
 A regional application can be an Application Load Balancer \(ALB\), an Amazon API Gateway REST API, or an AWS AppSync GraphQL API\.
 Valid Values are `CLOUDFRONT` and `REGIONAL`\.
 For `CLOUDFRONT`, you must create your WAFv2 resources in the US East \(N\.
 Virginia\) Region, `us-east-1`\.
 *Required*: Yes
 *Type*: String